elinevich/streaming_service/readme.md

 1. Using AWS as a cloud provider

-$+$cost-effective solution, because you pay only for the compute power, storage, and other resources you use.
+$+$ cost-effective solution, because you pay only for the compute power, storage, and other resources you use.
 $+$ allows to configure services using less code.
 $+$ allows monitor the performance of resources and scale them under certain conditions.
 $+$ an ability to host resources around the world in different availability zones.